1978 - Graeme Souness made his reds bow as a David Johnson goal gave us victory at West Bromwich Albion.

 2004 - David James joined Manchester City from West Ham United for £2m.
 He kept goal for them on a century of occasions before joining Portsmouth in August 2006.

 2010 – Defender Jon Otsemobor joined Southampton on a free transfer from Norwich City, after two goals in 104 games for the Canaries.
+On the same day, ex-red Momo Sissoko played for Mali as they lost an Africa Cup of Nations Finals group game 1-0 to Algeria in Angola.

 2014 - Luis García retired from playing, although he returned to the game six months later with Indian Super League side Atlético de Kolkata.